Audiobooks provide hours of entertainment on road trips with kids. Here is a list of our top 10 audiobooks that have proven to be family favorites.

 Note: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Read our full disclosure policy here.

-Free Tip #1: Audible Free Trial + 2 Free Books
+Free Tip #1: Audible Free Trial + Free Book

-Try out Audible and get TWO FREE audiobooks!
-They have an awesome free 30-day trial – and you get TWO FREE books to keep just for trying it out.
-After that, you can cancel (and still keep your two free books), or they have monthly plans which are a great value especially for those books you can’t borrow from your library.
-Click here to get your free trial and 2 free books and start your next road trip ready to go!
+Try out Audible and get a FREE audiobook!
+They have an awesome free 30-day trial – and you get a FREE book to keep just for trying it out.
+After that, you can cancel (and still keep your free book), or they have monthly plans which are a great value especially for those books you can’t borrow from your library.
+Click here to get your free trial and start your next road trip ready to go!

 Free Tip #2: Your Local Library App